 Empathy is active listening.
 It’s compassion in words: “It seems you feel disappointed… I understand that this loss leaves you feeling empty… I’m concerned for you, tell me more about your experience…”

 Empathy heals loneliness, fear, and shame.
 It’s the key to conflict resolution.
-It’s the vehicle for the life of God to infuse a soul.
+It’s oxygen for our soul.

 Best of all, the Son of God gave us perfect empathy when he set aside his divine privileges, left the glory of heaven, and took on human flesh to experience our life on earth, suffer our trials, feel our longings and pains and joys, and bear our sin on the cross (Phil.
 2:5-11; Heb.
 4:15).
 Christ’s empathetic love is what ministers to us the divine gifts of forgiveness, new life, intimacy with God, and the power to love other people well.